felixle236/backend-seed/README.md

 NodeJS - Typescript - MongoDB

 * Integrating user permission & good transmission in large numbers of users.
-* Cache data in memory & share them between processes (if using the cluster module) to improve performance.
+* Cache data in memory & share them between processes (if using the cluster module) to improve performance (like the caching service).
+Can only be called on localhost, cannot call from outside.
 * Suitable for Web apps & APIs.
 * Run & debug on .ts files by Visual Code.
 * Unit test & coverage.
+* Generate module.

 ### Patterns and Principles

+- Multi-layer Architecture Pattern
+- Singleton Pattern
 - Generic Repository Pattern
-- Singleton Pattern
-- Multi-layer Architecture Pattern

 ### Tools